 Women’s Nosilife short-sleeved Shirt – My last choice was a simple short-sleeved polo shirt in soft moss.
 With sun protection and permanent insect repellency built-in it was perfect for relaxing in the Rainforest Lodge.
 The lightweight, moisture wicking fabric meant I didn’t get hot and sticky.
 This little sloth loved my polo shirt!

 The gear was incredibly lightweight which meant it took up hardly any space in my luggage.
 I just popped it all into a small packing cube which was easy to transport to the treehouse in my hand-luggage.

 The Craghopper NosiLife range is well-made with good attention to detail and plenty of useful little features.
 Most importantly this clothing really helped to avoid mosquito bites.
 I didn’t get bitten once in the jungle, except maybe by the adventure bug!
 I wish I’d worn it at Machu Picchu because the sand flies attacked big time.

 If you’re looking for good quality hiking or adventure gear with plenty of pockets, insect and sun protection at a decent price then Craghoppers NosiLife should suit you perfectly.
 Those amazon jungle mosquitoes will keep well away and Ellis Brigham often have this range on sale.

 We also took Hc45 cream which is a hydrocortisone for after-bite treatment and an after-bite stick in case we were bitten.
-I’ve used Avon Skin so Soft in the past which is also an effective anti-bug spray which doesn’t contain Deet and smells okay.
+I’ve used Avon Skin so Soft in the past which is also an effective anti-bug spray which doesn’t contain Deet and actually smells okay.